 Every week, new missions are published for Shattered Web.
 When you fulfill them, you get stars.
 After reaching a certain amount of stars, you have a guaranteed reward of some sort.
 Getting all 100 stars results in a Master Agent skin reward.
 Others can drop in the meantime.

 For those who cannot finish the weekly challenges, there’s always the option to buy Shattered Web character skins on the market.
-You can try the more common ones for the feel of it, or risk the Master Agents straight away, hoping you can eventually sell them back later with a profit.
+Try searching agent skins at Skinwallet Market, whether you’re into more common ones for the feel of it or want a Master Agent with a custom voiceover.

 Main features of agent skins